+find themselves in difficulties for which they cannot always blame "society", we must also ask ourselves if we have sufficiently shared with others, thereby drawing God's blessing.
+The Wisdom Books will repeat it: the unjust borrow and never repay, the just give generously and have what they need.

-11 I will hide nothing from you.
+11I will hide nothing from you.
 Yes, I have said that it is good to keep the secrets of kings but to make known publicly the glorious works of God.
-12Tobit, when you and your themselves in difficulties for which they cannot always blame "society", we must also ask ourselves if we have sufficiently shared with others, thereby drawing God's blessing.
-The Wisdom Books will repeat it: the unjust borrow and never repay, the just give generously and have what they need.

-[•] 12.1 Almsgiving - sharing - preserves from death; it purifies from all sin.
-The words used by Tobit are those of a society which in no way resembles our own.
-Sharing today takes many forms when nations begin to realize we are all one humanity.
-Sharing remains a basic law: if today many individuals and families find daughter-in-law Sara prayed, I kept the remembrance of your prayer before the Holy One; when you, Tobit, buried the dead, 13I was with you in the same way; and when you did not hesitate to rise up and leave your meal in order to hide the dead man, your good deed did not go unnoticed because I was with you.
+12Tobit, when you and your daughter-in-law Sara prayed, I kept the remembrance of your prayer before the Holy One; when you, Tobit, buried the dead, 13 I was with you in the same way; and when you did not hesitate to rise up and leave your meal in order to hide the dead man, your good deed did not go unnoticed because I was with you.

-14Well, God sent me to cure you and also Mt to cure Sara, your daughter-in-law.
-15I am ^{18:10} Raphael, one of the seven holy angels who Lk present the prayers of holy people and who ^{Rev} stand before the glory of God."
+14Well, God sent me to cure you and Lk 1:19; also to cure Sara, your daughter-in-law.
+15 I Rev 8 2; Mt 18:10 am Raphael, one of the seven holy angels who present the prayers of holy people and who stand before the glory of God.

-- ^{8:2} 16 They both trembled with fear.
+16They both trembled with fear.
 They threw themselves face downwards on the ground because they were seized with terror.
 17 But Raphael said to them, "Do not be afraid; be at peace!
 Bless God always, 18 for I did not come on my own account but because God willed it.
 Bless him forever.
-19 All the time that I was visible to you I neither ate nor drank Jdg anything.
+19 All the time that I was visible to you I neither ate nor drank anything.
 I only appeared to do so.
-20 Now ^{13:20} bless and give thanks to God, because I am 20. returning to the One who sent me.
-Write down 17 in a book all that has happened." - Acts 21 Then he rose up and disappeared.
+20 Now bless and give 13:20; Jn 20:17; thanks to God, because I am returning Acts 1:9 to the One who sent me.
+Write down in a book all that has happened."

+21Then he rose up and disappeared.
 Tobit and Tobias got up, but Raphael was no longer visible.
 22 They made known the great and wonderful works of God and how an angel of the Lord had appeared to them.